DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Trading-partner.md

 **Field**                          | **Description**
 :---------                         |:--------
+**Company GLN**                    | Default Company's GLN.
+This can be overridden on Customer purchase order staging record, to be used on all outbound documents.
+**Trading partner GLN**            | Trading partner's GLN.
+**Buyer code**                     | Company's default Buyer code for the Trading partner.
+This can be overridden on Customer purchase order staging record, to be used on all outbound documents.
 <ins>**Order**</ins>	             |
 **Customer EDI order types**       |	EDI purchase orders can be received from trading partners with many order types.
 The type identifier received can change the way the order is processed within D365. <br> Note: For further information see [Setup purchase order types](CUSTOMER-SETUP/Purchase-order-types.md)
 **Order purpose**                  |	Code identifying the purpose of the document. <br> Note: For further information see [Setup order purpose](CUSTOMER-SETUP/Order-purpose-group.md)